How to Use LED Tubes in Your Fluorescent Fixtures

 Of course you can opt to replace your fluorescent fixtures entirely.
-Maybe they're old and look it, or maybe you're upgrading to high-lumen LEDs and don't need to use as many tubes as you've been using.
+Maybe the housing is old and looks it, or maybe you're thinking of upgrading to high-lumen LEDs and won't need to use as many tubes as you've been using.
 Replacing a fixture can actually be easier than removing a ballast: you just disconnect the old fixture and connect the new one to the same wires.
-When you buy an LED-ready linear lighting fixture from ELEDLights.com, you also get 5% off any LED tube lights you purchase with it.

 We have T8 fixtures for LED tubes as well as all-in-one LED shop lights, panel lights, troffers, and more.
 Check out our LED ceiling lights selection.